felipe3246/auto_compress_pdf_aws/README.md

-# AutoCompress SEI PDF files
+# AutoCompress PDF files

-This project is an automation tool based on AWS Services to compress SEI (Sistema Eletrônico de Informação desenvolvido pelo TRF4) PDF files uploaded by users into an EFS filesystem.
+This project is an automation tool based on AWS Services to compress any PDF files uploaded by users into an EFS filesystem using pypdf python library.

 ## Overview

 The tool consists of watching a specific folder in a mounted EFS filesystem and notifying an AWS Lambda function using Amazon SNS service to compress any PDF file added to that folder.
-The compressed file is then saved in the same directory with a different filename.
+The compressed file is then saved in the same directory with a different filename e.g: '_compressed' name.

 ## Architecture